Asilsathik/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ## Program:
 py
-Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
+Program to implement the Decision Tree Classifier Model for Predicting Employee Churn

 Developed by: MOHAMED ASIL.M

 RegisterNumber:  212222230080

 import pandas as pd